Dynamic clustering for heterophilic stochastic block models with time-varying node memberships

 Now that we have investigated the appropriateness of the time-varying SBM model, we now address the motivating biological questions asked in Section \ref{sec:introduction} -- what new insights about the glutamatergic development that we could investigate based on the dynamic network structure that we couldn't have inferred based on only analyzing the mean?
 We focus specifically on the fifth and twelfth networks here.
-Starting with the fifth network (Figure \ref{fig:mean-correlation}A), we show the enriched gene ontology (GO) terms for the selected communities in Table \ref{tab:table1} to inquire about the functionality of each set of genes.
-For example, community 2 (red) is highly enriched for coordinated genes related to neurogenesis despite these genes not yet having high mean expression.
-In contrast, community 6 (olive) contains genes related to nervous system development with high gene expression but are not as coordinated.
+Starting with the fifth network (Figure \ref{fig:mean-correlation}A), we present the enriched Gene Ontology (GO) terms for the selected communities in Table \ref{tab:table1} to investigate the functionality of each set of genes.
+For example, community 2 (red) is highly enriched for coordinated genes related to neurogenesis, despite these genes not yet having high mean expression.
+In contrast, community 6 (olive) contains genes related to nervous system development with high gene expression, but these genes are not as well-coordinated.
 Meanwhile, community 8 (blue) is highly enriched for coordinated and highly expressed genes related to cellular component biogenesis.
 Likewise, in the twelfth network (Figure \ref{fig:mean-correlation}A and Table \ref{tab:table2}), community 1 (burgundy) is highly enriched for coordinated genes related to cell cycle, despite these genes not yet having high mean expression.
-In contrast, community 2 (red) is still highly enriched for genes related to neurogenesis (the same as the fifth network), but now these genes are highly expressed but not coordinated.
-Lastly, community 7 (purple) is highly enriched for coordinated and highly expressed genes related to the metabolic process.
+In contrast, community 2 (red) remains highly enriched for genes related to neurogenesis (similar to the fifth network), but these genes are now highly expressed but not coordinated.
+Lastly, community 7 (purple) is highly enriched for genes related to the metabolic process that are both coordinated and highly expressed.
 Altogether, these results demonstrate that investigating the dynamics of gene coordination can give an alternative perspective on brain development.

 Additional plots corresponding to networks not shown in Figures \ref{fig:graphs_labeled} through \ref{fig:mean-correlation} as well as additional visualizations of the time-varying dynamics are included in the Appendix.